 - Bake for about 12 minutes.*

-- *5 minutes into the baking, open the oven and lightly press down on the pecan.
+*5 minutes into the baking, open the oven and lightly press down on the pecan.
+I like to use a long chop stick or wooden spoon.
 Return to baking.